Why are Britain and other countries reluctant to join Trump’s Gaza board of peace?

-Why are some countries – including Britain – reluctant to join Trump’s Gaza board of peace?
+Why are some countries – including UK – reluctant to join Trump’s Gaza board of peace?

-At the World Economic Forum in Davos the US President said that once the group is formed ‘we can do pretty much whatever we want to do’, days after his threat to Greenland
+At the World Economic Forum in Davos, the US president said that once the group is formed ‘we can do pretty much whatever we want to do’, days after his threats to Greenland

 Britain and a host of other major US allies have snubbed Donald Trump’s high-profile signing ceremony to kickstart his Gaza board of peace.

-Canada, Italy, and a series of other western powers swerved the event at the World Economic Forum in Davos amid concerns over the proposal itself, as well as the membership of the board, while France, Norway and Sweden have indicated they will not join.
+Canada, Italy, and a series of other Western powers swerved the event at the World Economic Forum in Davos amid concerns over the proposal itself, as well as the membership of the board.
+France, Norway and Sweden have indicated they will not join.

 But while the US says 35 countries have agreed to join the project, including Israel, dozens more have yet to formally accept their invitations.